1984–85 NHL season: League business

-This was the first year since they began broadcasting that CBC was not the lone network broadcaster in Canada.
-While Molson continued to present Hockey Night in Canada on Saturday nights, rival brewery Carling O'Keefe began airing Friday night games on CTV.
-The two networks split the playoffs and finals.
+Entry draft

+The 1984 NHL entry draft was held on June 9, at the Montreal Forum in Montreal, Quebec.
+Mario Lemieux was selected first overall by the Pittsburgh Penguins.

+Ice officials begin wearing helmets

 Referee Andy Van Hellemond becomes the first on ice official in league history to wear a helmet.
 Soon, several officials would follow his lead and wear helmets before it became mandatory for all officials for the 2006–07 season.

 Regular season

 The Philadelphia Flyers had the best record in the NHL, four points ahead of second place Edmonton Oilers.
 Flyers goaltender Pelle Lindbergh went on to become the first European to win the Vezina Trophy.
-Oilers' star Wayne Gretzky once again won the Art Ross Trophy by reaching the 200 plateau for the third time in four years.
+Oilers' star Wayne Gretzky once again won the Art Ross Trophy by reaching the 200 point plateau for the third time in four years.
 He also set a new record for assists in a season with 135 and won his sixth straight Hart Memorial Trophy.
 Mario Lemieux made his NHL debut by scoring 100 points and winning the Calder Trophy for rookie of the year.
 On October 26, 1984, Paul Coffey of the Edmonton Oilers would be the last defenceman in the 20th century to score four goals in one game.
 It occurred in a game versus the Detroit Red Wings.

 The last two players active in the 1960s, Butch Goring and Brad Park, retired after the playoffs.
 Goring was the last active, playing his last playoff game three days after Park's last game.